dampierch/aneuploidy/README.md

 ## Sample selection
 1. From the [GDC data portal](https://portal.gdc.cancer.gov/), we select all colon, rectosigmoid, and rectum samples from TCGA-COAD and TCGA-READ without a filter for tumor type (i.e. we do not care whether the diagnosis was adenocarcinoma or cystic neoplasm).
-2. We add all WXS files to our cart, and we find there are a total of 1,303 files from 608 unique cases (i.e. subjects); this data takes up 31.31 TB of disk space.
+2. We add all WXS files to our cart, and we find there are a total of 1,303 files from 608 unique cases (i.e. subjects); this data takes up 31.31 TB of disk space (including index files).
 3. From our cart, we download the following annotation files:
   * biospecimen.cart.2019-07-13.json
   * biospecimen.cart.2019-07-13.tar.gz